MichalOpoka/ecfr/cfr/title-02-Grants-Agreements/subtitle-A-Office-Management-Budget-Guidance-Grants-Agreements/chapter-II-Office-Management-Budget-Guidance/part-200-Uniform-Administrative-Requirements-Cost-Principles-Audit-Requirements-Federal-Awards/subpart-E-Cost-Principles/subjectgroup-ECFRed1f39f9b3d4e72-General-Provisions-Selected-Items-Cost/section-200.430.md

 (B) Significant changes in the corresponding work activity (as defined by the non-Federal entity's written policies) are identified and entered into the records in a timely manner.
 Short term (such as one or two months) fluctuation between workload categories need not be considered as long as the distribution of salaries and wages is reasonable over the longer term; and

-(C) The non-Federal entity's system of internal controls includes processes to review after-the-fact interim charges made to a Federal awards based on budget estimates.
+(C) The non-Federal entity's system of internal controls includes processes to review after-the-fact interim charges made to a Federal award based on budget estimates.
 All necessary adjustment must be made such that the final amount charged to the Federal award is accurate, allowable, and properly allocated.

 (ix) Because practices vary as to the activity constituting a full workload (for IHEs, IBS), records may reflect categories of activities expressed as a percentage distribution of total activities.